Andrew565/hafcaf/README.md

 ## Introduction

-`hafcaf` is an extremely minimal (>2kb) single-page application (SPA) library, designed for people who want to rapidly create websites and apps without having to learn a whole new way to do so.
+`hafcaf` is an extremely minimal (less than 2kb) single-page application (SPA) library, designed for people who want to rapidly create websites and apps without having to learn a whole new way to do so.

 There's no complicated DSL (domain-specific language) here, no hoops and loops to jump through to get up and running.
 If you know plain HTML, CSS, and JavaScript and can follow a tiny bit of instruction, you can be creating a SPA in less than five minutes.